jeffbr13/benjeffrey.com/posts/building-benjeffrey.com-with-hakyll.md

 I wanted the following for my new web setup:

-* a static-site generator to build the content, because <del>that's what all the cool kids are doing</del> I liked the idea of my website being portable
+* a static-site generator to build the content, because ~~that's what all the cool kids are doing~~ I liked the idea of my website being portable
-* a sensible way to deploy my website, whether that meant using
+* a sensible way to deploy my website, whether that meant using a Git-based worklow, or simply `rsync`ing it (as I ended up doing)
-* the ability to write posts in [Pandoc Markdown][pandoc md];
-    it supports LaTex expressions, as well as tables and footnotes, making writing more complex documents in Markdown a whole lot easier.
+* the ability to write posts in [Pandoc Markdown][pandoc md] with all its fancy extensions; it supports LaTex expressions, as well as tables and footnotes, making fully-featured complex documents in Markdown a whole lot easier.

 I came across a cool little project by the name of [Hakyll][], while browsing the [Pandoc wiki][] looking for better content templates.

-Hakyll performs much the same function as [Jekyll][] and similar software.
-The primary difference between Hakyll and other static site generation tools is that Hakyll is written in the functional programming language Haskell.
-Here at the University of Edinburgh, we spent our first semester getting to grips with FP in this language, so I wanted to ease it in to my day-to-day programming.
+Hakyll performs much the same function as [Jekyll][] and [similar static site generators][inspirations].
+The primary difference between Hakyll and other software is that Hakyll is written in the functional programming language [Haskell][].
+I wanted to ease this beautiful language in to my regular programming, since we spent the entire first semester learning it while getting to grips with Functional Programming, here at the University of Edinburgh.

 Customising Hakyll